spzSource/Dapper.Criteria/README.md

 Dapper.Criteria
 ==========================
-Library lets to build sql queries for Dapper in a declarative manner by using criteria class with attributes applied to thier properties.
+Library lets to build sql queries for Dapper in a declarative manner by using criteria class with attributes applied to properties.

 Examples